Wedding Tips of Doing a First Look or to Wait | Western Wedding Photographer Rebecca Beatty

 Simple!
 A first look is the first time a couple gets to see one another before the walk down the aisle!
 It’s a private moment between Groom and Bride and no one else!
 (Well other than than your handy dandy trusty photographer of course!)

-Me personally, I have photographed a lot of wedding where we did a first look and here are the pros to having one!
+Me personally, I have photographed a handful of wedding where we did a first look and here are the pros to having one!

 Now even though we discussed the pros, what are the cons for having a first look?